Written by Stannah

 Straight Rail Stairlift

 The most basic type of stairlift rail is the straight rail.
 Straight rails are mass-produced and cut to length, only once they have been ordered for a specific staircase.
 They’re typically silver or bronze in colour and made of aluminium.
 The best rails will be anodized and scratch-resistant.
 Because straight rails are only required to climb the stairs in a straight line, stair width and head clearance are the only real concerns, in terms of your staircase’s dimensions.
 As long as you have sufficient head clearance for the user and your stairs are a minimum of 71 cm, installing a straight stairlift should be no problem.

 Straight Rail Dimensions

 As mentioned above, straight stairlift rails require a staircase that is no less than 71 cm wide and has sufficient headroom for the user.
 Fortunately, straight rails are fitted with a charging strip that provides a constant charge, powering the stairlift’s battery, regardless of where you decide to park the chair.
 The rail itself only sticks out about 15 cm onto the staircase, leaving plenty of room for others to get by.

-Contrary to popular belief, the rail is fixed to the stair treads, not the wall.
+Contrary to popular belief, the rail can be fixed to the stair treads or the wall.
 This is much more secure (and causes far less damage to your home), and requires no big home modifications.
 This typically requires just a few screws to attach the legs to the treads on every other stair.
 The only other important factor to consider is that the rail will likely stick out around 46 cm at the bottom of the staircase, so the stairlift has a place to land.
 If you have a door or walkway at the bottom, you might need to consider some additional options.

 Powered Folding or Retractable Rail Option